Jodosoft/Libraries/README.md

 ## 3. About the project <br id="about" />

-The Jodo libraries started as a collection of reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
-The types are being revamped to make them fit for public consumption.
+The Jodo libraries started as a collection of reusable classes from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
+The types have been reorganized, refactored, and extensively tested with the goal of making useful libraries for the .NET community.

 This section describes the design goals, roadmap, and other details of the project.